 Contact with the outside world, first the Russians and later the Europeans, began in the mid 1700’s.
 By the late 1800’s, the people understood that their ways were going to change drastically and others would have a say in determining what their world would entail.
-While the intense warfare between the Northwest Coast Peoples and the governments of Canada and Untied States did not occur, as it had with many other People of North America, the attempts at suppressing their cultures and assimilating the individuals to the Western ways were as forceful as had occurred anywhere.
-Dogged persistence in the face of hopelessness, for decade after decade, finally paid off.
+While the intense warfare between the Northwest Coast Peoples and the governments of Canada and United States did not occur, as it had with many other People of North America, the attempts at suppressing their cultures and assimilating the individuals to the Western ways were as forceful and brutal as had occurred anywhere.
+Dogged persistence in the face of hopelessness and trauma for decade after decade, finally paid off.
 The people eventually regained their natural rights to have and practice their culture, although much of their lands were gone.

 The mandatory residential school systems implemented throughout the United States and Canada inflicted immense multigenerational harm on the First Peoples.
 Continued documentation and reporting of cultural genocide has recently lead to the establishment of National Centre for Truth and Reconciliation in Canada.